How to create password protected WooCommerce categories

 You can click the minus (-) icon to delete a password.

 You can create more complex navigation structures by password protecting a category and adding ‘child’ categories to it.
 You can do this by adding a new category in Products -> Product Categories and selecting your password protected category as the ‘Parent’.

 The password for the main ‘parent’ category will automatically apply to all its child categories so you don’t need to protect each one individually.
 This means that when a user tries to view the main parent category, a child category or any of the products within these categories, they will be promoted for the same password.
 Once they have entered the password, they will automatically have access to all these WooCommerce categories and their products.

-Password protecting an entire WooCommerce store
+Password protecting an whole WooCommerce store

 If you want to password protect your whole WooCommerce store then you can do this with WooCommerce Password Protected Categories.
 Or if you prefer, you can use our dedicated plugin WooCommerce Private Store which has extra features such as hiding all your WooCommerce content from search engines and sitemaps.